Prebiotics Explained: How They Feed the Gut Microbiome and Support Digestive Health

 5. Can prebiotics help with bloating?

-Yes—when introduced gradually.
-Sudden increases in fermentable fibers may cause temporary bloating, but slow adaptation improves tolerance.
+Yes, when introduced gradually.
+Sudden increases in fermentable fibers may cause temporary bloating, but slow adaptation tends to improve tolerance over time.

 6. What are short-chain fatty acids (SCFAs) and why do they matter?